root-project/root/tree/ntuple/v7/doc/specifications.md

 If at a later point more information per page is needed, the page list envelope can be extended by addtional list and record frames.

-**Note**: this list of list of list is a contiguous chunk in the footer.

 ### User Meta-data Envelope

 User-defined meta-data can be attached to an ntuple.